 Full-software drawing tablets are essentially full-fledged, full-power computers.

-These are Windows 10 based tablets, which can run the entire range of Windows software – including the very best art programs from the likes of Corel, Adobe and more.
+These are Windows 10 based graphics tablets, which can run the entire range of Windows software – including the very best art programs from the likes of Corel, Adobe and more.

 Although many artists work with and love Apple products, there are many reasons why more and more artists are turning to Windows based machines.